fuzzygroup/wayfarer/README.md

     page.images

     # Stage all linked URIs.
 Every URI that matches a route gets processed
-    # No URI will ever get processed twice (by default)!
+    # No URI will ever get processed twice (by default)
     stage page.links

     # Disregard all staged URIs and stop processing